How to Choose a GLP-1 Telehealth Provider in 2026 (Honest Guide)

 2. Where Does the Medication Come From?

-Your medication should come from a licensed 503B or 503A compounding pharmacy in the United States.
+Your medication should come from a licensed 503A compounding pharmacy in the United States.
 These facilities are registered with the FDA and held to strict quality standards.
-Ask the provider which pharmacy they use and whether that pharmacy is FDA-registered.
+Ask the provider which pharmacy they use and whether that pharmacy is licensed and compliant.

 Avoid providers who are vague about sourcing or who ship from overseas.
 Imported compounded medications do not carry the same safety oversight.